 - A Failed Regulatory System.

 I am a relative newcomer to metal on metal hip implant cases, but I am in my fourth decade of working on litigation involving bad medical devices, starting with breast implants and HIV-tainted blood products in the early nineties and continuing with vaginal mesh and metal hip medical devices more recently.
 I have seen many things change during the 30+ years I have been suing drug and device companies.
 The FDA has changed.
 The litigation environment and parts of the court system have even changed.
 Most of these changes, though not perfect, resulted in a net improvement for patient safety and regulation of drugs and devices.
-But not all change represents an improvement, and I am here to tell you that the medical device companies I am familiar with have not gotten better when it comes to making safer products or accepting responsibility for making bad ones.
-The medical device companies have not become more responsible when monitoring and voluntarily reporting to the FDA about their experiences with their bad products.
-In fact, in my experience the medical device companies have gotten worse not better.
+But not all change represents an improvement.

 - The Metal on Metal Hip Implant Experience.

 The companies will probably continue to argue that they did the best they could.
 They will argue that medical progress and innovation requires some element of experimentation.
-But that’s not true.
-They will claim there was a void in technology twenty years ago that made orthopedic surgeons literally beg for a new alternative device which resulted in this failed metal on metal human experiment.
-Also false.
-The companies will also argue that their implants really were not that bad, but I know for a fact that at least two of the hip implant companies (Smith & Nephew and DePuy) routinely underreported hip implant failures that they knew about and investigated, but simply chose not to report.
-This creates a false record of safety that the company then relies upon when selling its products.
+They will claim there was a void in technology twenty years ago that made orthopedic surgeons literally beg for a new alternative device which resulted in this failed metal on metal experiment.
+The companies will also argue that their implants really were not that bad.

-It is a sad day in America when makers of medical devices can put their bad products on the market in one decade via a regulatory loophole that focuses on similarity to previous products rather than safety or effectiveness and then remove those problematic devices from the market rather than seek “premarket approval” almost a decade later.
-But that’s how it is in our country.
-I will discuss this regulatory loophole in future blogs, but the main point here is that our system of medical device regulation has once again put the cart before the horse – ten years of bad hip implants were unleashed on the American public since the mid-2000s and our regulators are just now catching up with them.
+I will discuss this regulatory loophole in future blogs, but the main point here is that our system of medical device regulation has once again put the cart before the horse – ten years of bad hip implants sold to the American public since the mid-2000s and our regulators are just now catching up with them.

 - What happens to the patients?